 During winter - feeding requirements are minimal, due to the plants being in a none or slow growth period.

-We feed weekly during late spring to summer, using a majority of organic (horse, cow, sheep manure) and suppliments with inorganic (Aquasol, Seasol, Orchid mix, Miracle Gro) fertilisers every third to fourth feed.
-We then drop this to fortnightly or every three weeks, heading in autumn, and then down to once a month over the winter months.
+We feed weekly during late spring to summer, using a majority of organic (horse, cow, sheep manure) and suppliments with inorganic (Aquasol, Orchid mix, powerfeed) fertilisers every third to fourth feed.
+I then drop this to fortnightly or every three weeks, heading into autumn and then down to once a month over the winter months.

 Sarah Jean "The Bride